bskinn/github-repo-label-setup/README.md

 And done!

+`repo-label-creator` created most of the labels on its own repository.

 If you want to curate your own set of preferred labels in `labels.json`, then fork the repo first and push your changes to the labels on your fork.